MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/PSConfigHelp/configuring-sharepoint-products.md

 > [!NOTE]
 > The time that is taken to complete each configuration task varies.

-If the configuration wizard encounters an error while executing a configuration task, the wizard doesn't proceed to additional configuration tasks.
-The Configuration Complete page appears with a configuration failure message and a link to the log file that you can use to troubleshoot the issue that caused the failure.
+If the configuration wizard encounters an error while executing a configuration task, the wizard doesn't proceed to other configuration tasks.
+The Configuration Complete page appears with a configuration failure message and a link to the log file to troubleshoot the issue that caused the failure.

-If you cancel the configuration wizard, the configuration tasks that have completed aren't undone; the remaining configuration tasks must be performed to complete the deployment of the server.
+If you cancel the configuration wizard, the configuration tasks that are completed aren't undone; the remaining configuration tasks must be performed to complete the deployment of the server.
 To perform the remaining configuration tasks, you must run the configuration wizard again later.

 ## Updating a server farm